signedchar/lisp-scripts/README.md

 ## Connect with MariaDB

-This script connect with MariaDB and save the query information in a CSV file.
+This script connect with MariaDB and save the query information in a CSV or spreadsheet file.

-### Simple Usage (one query ~ one sheet calc)
+### Simple Usage (one query ~ one spreadsheet)

 ```lisp
 (save-csv (query-sql "SELECT * FROM EXAMPLE LIMIT 10") "/home/lisper/first_10.csv")